astropy/astropy/docs/modeling/fitting.rst

     In general, non-linear fitters do not support fitting to data which contains non-finite values: ``NaN``, ``Inf``, or ``-Inf``.
 This is a limitation of the underlying scipy library.
-As a consequence, an error will be raised whenever an non-finite value is present in the data to be fitted.
+As a consequence, an error will be raised whenever any non-finite value is present in the data to be fitted.
 To avoid this error users should "filter" the non-finite values from their data, for example when fitting a ``model``, with a ``fitter`` using ``data`` containing non-finite values one can "filter" these problems via::